-A. =Functional Sub-portfolios
+A. Functional Sub-portfolios

 The investment strategy for the Investment Program employs three functional sub-portfolios to construct the comprehensive asset allocation.
-The allocation to the sub-portfolios is assessed at least annually-every 3 years as part of the strategic asset allocation policy setting process and is based on projected capital market assumptions.
+The allocation to the sub-portfolios is assessed at least every 3 years as part of the strategic asset allocation policy setting process and is based on projected capital market assumptions.
 The Chief Investment Officer ("CIO") shall review the relative size and composition of these sub-portfolios and advise the Investment Committee ("IC") of any necessary revisions to the allocation among the sub-portfolios, which in turn must be approved by the Board.

 - 1. Growth Sub-portfolio: The purpose of the Growth Sub-portfolio is to grow invested assets over the long term in order to pay future benefits.
 This portfolio is characterized by a long investment horizon and can, therefore, accept a higher level of volatility.
 Assets in this portfolio may be volatile, have reduced liquidity, and derive the bulk of their return from capital appreciation.
-These assets include public and private equity, corporate and other debt with credit risk premiums, private real estate and other private assets.
 The success of this portfolio will be measured primarily by compounded annual growth rates in conjunction with the annualized standard deviation of returns as the primary measure of risk.
 Performance evaluation will, therefore, focus on the long-term total risk-adjusted return of the portfolio. - 2.
 Low Beta Sub-Portfolio: The purpose of the Low Beta Sub-portfolio is to ensure that the overall (total portfolio) a) is relatively immune from market fluctuations while providing a source of alpha b) is a source of capital for purchasing undervalued assets in the Growth sub-portfolio, and c) has adequate assets available to pay benefits over an extended timeframe (the immunized cash portfolio).
-It will contain an "absolute return" program that invests in risk assets in isolation but whose combined long and short betas are relatively neutral to market movements, an immunized cash portfolio, as well as cash and cash-like assets such as short term bonds, derivatives, and other investments that provide fixed, contractual cash flows with a minimum level of credit risk.
+It will contain an "absolute return" program that invests in risk assets in isolation but whose combined long and short betas are relatively neutral to market movements, an immunized cash portfolio, as well as cash and cash-like assets that provide fixed, contractual cash flows with a minimum level of credit risk.
 For the immunized cash portfolio, the Board has established a target allocation amount of up to 60 months' worth of projected benefit payments in the Low Beta Sub-portfolio, which will be drawn down and replenished annually.
 The Low Beta portfolio is expected to provide a stable offset to the rest of the portfolio during periods of severe market stress and to effectively dampen the market volatility across the entire portfolio.
-The success of the Low Beta Sub-portfolio will be measured by its ability to offset declines in value in the Growth Sub-portfolio, as well as its ability to provide liquidity during times of market stress.
+The success of the Low Beta Sub-

-3. Other Sub-Portfolio: The purpose of the Other Sub-portfolio is to ensure that the overall portfolio is specifically protected against inflation risks while also providing for further diversification.
+- portfolio will be measured by its ability to offset declines in value in the Growth Sub-portfolio, as well as its ability to provide liquidity during times of market stress. - 3.
+Other Sub-Portfolio: The purpose of the Other Sub-portfolio is to ensure that the overall portfolio is specifically protected against inflation risks while also providing for further diversification.
 The success of the Other sub-portfolio will be measured by its ability to protect the portfolio from inflation risk while also providing an additional source of return and diversification.

-The purpose of the functional classifications and major asset classes are defined in the language and table below-located in Appendix C.
+The purpose of the functional classifications and major asset classes are defined in the language and table located in Appendix C.